BKWLD/vue-form/README.md

 ## Caveats

 - This package is designed to be used by a Cloak app.
-- Requires being imported and transpiled by Nuxt
+- Included styles are written in Stylus only
-- Expects `bukwild-stylus-library` mixins to already be imported into Stylus
+- Stylus expects `bukwild-stylus-library` mixins to already be imported

 ## Getting Started

-In your project's `nuxt.config.js`, register your form components:
+Add this to `nuxt.config.coffee`, so that vue-form's components are registered globally in Nuxt:
 ```
+# nuxt.config.coffee
 buildModules: ['@nuxt/components', 'vue-form/nuxt']
 ```
-Now vue-form's components are registered globally in Nuxt.

 In your Vue component, add your submit handler:
 ```